apache/trafficcontrol/docs/source/admin/traffic_router.rst

 #.
 Obtain and import signed certificate chain
 #.
 Perform a CDN :term:`Snapshot`

-Clients may make HTTPS requests to :term:`Delivery Service`\ s only after the CDN :term:`Snapshot` propagates to Traffic Router and it receives the certificate chain from Traffic Ops.
+Clients may make HTTPS requests to :term:`Delivery Services` only after the CDN :term:`Snapshot` propagates to Traffic Router and it receives the certificate chain from Traffic Ops.

 Protocol Options
 ----------------